MSc Data Science

 The educational aims of this course are

-• To enhance critical understanding and skills with regards to processes, techniques and methodologies around data science in a blended learning environment with hand-on application using cutting edge software.
+• To enhance critical understanding and skills regarding processes, techniques and methodologies around data science in a blended learning environment with hand-on application using cutting edge software.

 • To equip students from a broad variety of backgrounds with the key skills needed to mine datasets and to extract meaning and insights from complex real world situations.